TG Universes & Series:

 The alarm came on again.
-Proust ignored the alarm, pushing the throttle to max, maneuvering through the thick forest preserve towards the nearest unit.
-The dense forest slowed his progress but allowed him to close with the enemy, remaining unseen till the last moment.
+I ignored the alarm, pushing the throttle to max, maneuvering through the thick forest preserve towards the nearest unit.
+The dense forest slowed my progress but allowed me to close with the enemy, remaining unseen till the last moment.

 Four missiles arced out of a launcher in its torso, and the right arm weapon fired, giving away that it was an auto-cannon of some sort.
-Only one of the missiles hit, gouging a mark into his mech’s chest.
+Only one of the missiles hit, gouging a mark into the chest of my Chameleon.

-Proust raised the tree he carried like a hammer and swung down into the mechs upper torso.
+I brought the tree up and used it as a hammer to swing down into the enemy mech’s right torso.
 The tree broke.
-It’s upper foliage hanging onto the mech, caught in its shoulder joint.
+Its upper foliage hanging onto the mech, caught in its shoulder joint.
 The mech attempted to backpedal unsuccessfully through the preserves thick foliage.

-Stepping his Chameleon in close, Proust body checked the mech with his damaged right arm and shoulder, pushing it back.
-The mech lost its balance and fell backwards, wedged between two particularly large trees.
+Stepping my Chameleon in close, I body checked the mech with the damaged right arm and shoulder, pushing it back.
+The enemy mech lost its balance and fell backwards, wedged between two particularly large trees.

 Damage warnings kicked off, cutting in over the reactor breach alarm for a second.
-Another mech, the same type, moved up and fired upon him striking him in the rear with a laser.
-Thankfully the fully armored left side, thought Proust.
-His adrenaline neutralized the feeling of pain from feedback
+Another mech, apparently the same type had moved up and fired upon my rear with a laser.
+Thankfully it was the fully armored left side.
+My adrenaline competed with the pain of neural feedback.

-The third mech, same type as the first two, moved in front and raised its gun arm to fire.
+The third mech, same type as the first two but with different arms, moved in front and raised its gun arm to fire.

-Proust initiated a jump.
-His chameleon jerked to the right.
-Lucky the trees he collided with broke rather than catching and he was able to maintain his footing.
-A silver blur streaked by on his left.
+I initiated a jump.
+My Chameleon jerked to the right.
+Lucky the trees I collided with broke rather than catching I was able to maintain my footing.
+A silver blur streaked by to my left.

-Grabbing another tree he ripped it out of the ground.
-Proust, moved towards the mech which had struck him from the rear.
-Using the right arm to provide more cover by holding it in front, he barreled his Chameleon through the forest and closed the distance.
+Grabbing another tree I ripped it out of the ground and moved towards the mech which had struck at me from the rear.
+Using the right arm to provide more cover by holding it in front, I barreled my mech through the forest and closed the distance.

 The tree lasted two swings before breaking.
 The enemy mech attempted to fire, only one laser hit, scoring the left leg.

-Proust ignored the feeling in his own leg and he turned his mech to face the third enemy.
-He fired both his medium lasers, trading fire with it.
-Whatever the silver flash was, it smashed into his left arm shattering it, leaving it hanging limp.
-Proust clenched his teeth when the neuro-feedback let him feel the damage.
+I turned to face the third enemy and fired both medium lasers, trading fire with it.
+Whatever the silver flash was, it smashed into my right arm’s shoulder shattering it, leaving it hanging limp.
+I gritted my teeth through the wash of pain from neuro-feedback.

-He realized he shouldn't have been feeling this type of damage.
-It appeared there was one more thing wrong with his mech.
-The dampeners on the neuro feedback system had failed.
-Every diagnostic and motion sensor was feeding back information to him without a filter.
+I shouldn’t be feeling this type of damage.
+One more thing wrong with my mech.
+The dampeners on the neuro-feedback weren’t set to what they needed to or they’d failed.
+Every diagnostic and motion sensor was feeding back information to me without being filtered.

-Moving full out down the road a few hundred meters, he reentered as damage warnings flashed again.
-One of the mechs followed him out and fired, scoring a minor hit into his weak rear right torso.
-His own flesh and blood shoulder felt like it took a blow in a physical fight.
+Moving full out down the road a few hundred meters, I reentered as damage warnings flashed again.
+One of the mechs followed me out and fired, scoring a minor hit on the weak rear right torso.
+It felt like something stabbed in and tore through my own flesh.

-His entry back into the preserve broke line of site with the chaser.
-Proust realized it was the same for him.
-Every sensor but the visual optics and his eyes out the canopy had failed.
+My entry back into the preserve broke line of site with the chaser. and it was the same for me.
+Every sensor but the visual optics and my own two eyes had failed.
 A warning light flickered on the control board showing there was a fault in the sensor system.

-“God damned piece of shit maintenance techs,” Proust screamed.
+“God damned piece of shit maintenance techs,” I screamed.

-Proust ripped another tree out of the ground.
-He moved back to the preserves edge.
-Maybe he could retreat further into the city and reengage.
-Maybe to get a better position.
+I ripped another tree out of the ground and moved back to the preserves edge.
+Maybe I could retreat further into the city and reengage.
+Maybe get a better position.

-Exiting the preserve again, Proust found one of the mechs waited there for him.
-He twisted his torso, firing his medium lasers.
+Exiting the preserve again, I found one of the mechs waiting there.
+The mech did a quick torso twist, firing its medium lasers.
 One hit.

-Attempting to turn and keep his weapons on target, while closing the distance to the enemy mech proved impossible.
-The conditions caused Proust’s chameleon to lose its footing.
-The mech's feet slid out from under and its momentum carried it a few dozen meters down a side street ending on its side.
+Attempting to turn and keep myself on target while closing the distance to the enemy mech proved impossible.
+The conditions caused my chameleon to lose its footing.
+The mech's feet slid out from under me and the momentum carried it and I with it a few dozen meters down a side street ending on its side.

-The neuro-feedback system insured Proust felt everything.
-His vision went double and the vertigo from loss of balance disoriented him.
+The neuro-feedback system insured I felt everything.
+Double vision and vertigo disoriented me.

-The tree was still grasped in his arm and hadn't broke.
-He tossed it up past his head and began using his left arm as leverage to stand.
+The tree was still grasped in my mechs left arm.
+As the only functional arm, I’d need to to stand.
+I tossed the tree up past the canopy and began using my left arm as leverage to stand.

-The mech he had faced moments before falling, came around the corner.
-It stepped in a way the tree he had thrown caught between its legs, tripping it to the ground sending it's ugly face into a buildings side.
+The mech I’d faced moments before falling, came around the corner.
+It stepped in a way the tree I’d had thrown caught between its legs, tripping it to the ground sending it's ugly face into a buildings side.

-Now or never, Proust thought, he fought his mech to get it upright with only one hand and succeeded.
+Now or never, I fought the controls of my mech to get it upright with only one hand and succeeded.

 The enemy mech struggled as well to upright itself.
-He moved in and fired his remaining weapons into the mechs rear, not passing up the chance to do so.
+I moved in and fired all of my remaining weapons weapons into the mechs rear using just visual sights.

-He moved out from the side street leaving behind the struggling mech, and found him face to face with the last one.
+I moved out from the side street leaving behind the struggling mech, and found myself face to face with another mech.

 The gun sights had drifted.

-The neuro-feedback spiked again, disorienting Proust.
-The containment warning flashed.
-His stomach empty, he dry heaved once then screamed, "Fuck you, you piece of shit.
+The neuro-feedback spiked again, disorienting me.
+The containment warning continued to flash and warble out its tune.
+I dry heaved then screamed, "Fuck you, you piece of shit.
 God damn those assholes for fucking me over with this piece of shit mech.
 All of you can burn in hell for this."

-He struggled again to upright his mech out of the building, but the mech's movement caused more of the building to fall in upon him.
+I struggled again to upright my Chameleon out of the building.
+This only caused pieces of the damaged building to fall on and around my mech.